pi-star-2025/pi_star/Misc/Real_VR/game_theory.md

 DMT can be a chemical, if we have large enough experience for the sun to be in our body, like pregnancy or on a roller coaster.

-Or it can be more a possiblity, as quantum magnetic waves which is common with psychdelics.
+Or it can be more a possibility, as quantum magnetic waves which is common with psychedelics.